lieberkind/angular-fblib/README.md

 A useful set of functions for interacting with Facebook provided as an angular service.
 Depends on the excellent angular-easyfb module by pc035860 (https://github.com/pc035860/angular-easyfb).

 ## Installation
-To install FBLib clone the repo and install angular-easyfb via Bower:
+Clone the repo and install angular-easyfb via Bower:

 ```
 git clone git@github.com:lieberkind/angular-fblib.git